 These are the best foods in the Bible to eat, specifically fruits and vegetables that are from an organic source.
 You can find these at the farmer’s market, and it would be good to know how to pick out the ones that are the best quality and free from GMO.

 Personally, I use a Produce Shopping card and a GMO card that guide me when buying the best fresh produce at the store.
-With several companies spraying their crops with pesticides and other toxic elements, you need to be vigilant and well-informed about businesses that you can really trust when it comes to buying non-GMO and all-organic products.
+With most conventional farms spraying their crops with pesticides and other toxic elements, it is best to be vigilant and well-informed about businesses to trust when it comes to buying non-GMO and all-organic products.

 Genesis 25:34, Numbers 11:5, Numbers 13:23, Deuteronomy 23:24, Deuteronomy 28:40, 2 Samuel 16:1–2

 Vegetables are a must-have in your diet.
-You need to eat a generous serving of vegetables each day to provide your body with the much-needed vitamins, minerals, essential fatty acids, fiber, and even protein.
+A generous serving of vegetables each day provides the body with the much-needed vitamins, minerals, essential fatty acids, fiber, and even protein.

 All vegetables are great to eat but the most potent ones for fighting heart disease and cancer are cruciferous vegetables.
 These are vegetables with four petals, which resemble the cross or crucifix, hence the name “Cruciferous”.
 They are one of the 12 Anti-Angiogenic food, which I will explain further in this video: